Green-Avocado/discord-balance-tracker/README.md

 ### `/owe amount description user`

-amount:Integer - the amount in cents to owe
+amount:String - the amount in dollars to owe

 description:String - description of the transaction